 Primary responsibilities include:

-Assist core faculty in Laboratory instruction in entry level skills for the DPTstudents enrolled in the professional program; Provide open lab hours as determined by the department chair to review and assess clinical skill competencies; Participate in proctoring exams; Maintain clinical labs and available storage area with course specific equipment and supplies; Maintain an inventory list of clinical lab equipment and supplies and order lab supplies necessary for providing the curricular outcomes; Assist the Department Chair to develop and maintain budget for supplies, routine maintenance and equipment updates; Schedule routine calibration of maintenance of equipment, recommending updates when appropriate; Recommend to the Department Chair the hire of work study students for laundry and lab maintenance; Supervise work study students for laundry and lab maintenance; Works closely with department chair to develop and implement operational goals that support departmental success; May perform other duties as assigned by the department chair.
+1. Assist core faculty in Laboratory instruction in entry level skills for the DPT students enrolled in the professional program.
+2. Provide open lab hours as determined by the department chair to review and assess clinical skill competencies.
+3. Participate in proctoring exams.
+4. Maintain clinical labs and available storage area with course specific equipment and supplies.
+5. Maintain an inventory list of clinical lab equipment and supplies and order lab supplies necessary for providing the curricular outcomes.
+6. Develop and maintain budget for supplies, routine maintenance and equipment updates.
+7. Schedule routine calibration of maintenance of equipment, recommending updates when appropriate.
+8. Recommend to the Department Chair the hire of work study students for laundry and lab maintenance.
+9. Supervise work study students for lab related tasks.
+10. May perform other duties as assigned by the department chair.

 To apply, submit a cover letter, resume, three professional references, NYS Registration & License to Practice, and a diversity statement.
 All positions at Utica College support the College’s mission and values in part by being active members of an inclusive environment.
 Please describe in your diversity statement how you would see yourself incorporating this into this role.